jackcrosbie/hackathon-feb/README.md

 * Follow the steps on this page to set up Whitenoice.
 This is the same instructions I used.
 Don't forget to run the command "python3 manage.py collectstatic".
 * Make sure your images are on an external site, like ibb.
 This prevents errors related to the images.
 * Make sure the live site is working.

+### Deployment Issues

+* The initial deployment was not successful due to the structure of the files and the software not being able to locate said files.
+* An attempt to reorgansie the file was made but we still stumble upon deployment issue.
+* Due to the fact that the repository owner does not have access to Heroku for deployment, the website is deployed from a forked repository by a member of the team who have access to Heroku.

 ​
 ## Testing